Kevin Boothe: New York Giants

 After being waived by the Raiders in the 2007 pre-season, Boothe was claimed by the New York Giants.
 He won Super Bowl XLII and XLVI with the Giants, both against Tom Brady and the New England Patriots, and he was the starting left guard in the latter game.

 Set to become a free agent in 2013, Boothe re-signed with the Giants on a one-year contract on March 25, 2013.

-Second stint with Raiders
+Oakland Raiders (second stint)

-After becoming a free agent after the 2013 season, Boothe signed a contract with his former team, the Oakland Raiders, on March 17, 2014.
+After becoming a free agent after the 2013 season, Boothe signed a contract with his former team, the Raiders, on March 17, 2014.
 The contract was for two years worth $3.4 million.
+He played for Oakland mainly as a backup, appearing in nine contests and recording one fumble recovery.
+On May 4, 2015, Boothe was released by the Raiders.

+Post-playing career

+On May 27, 2024, it was announced that Boothe was interviewing for front office jobs with NFL teams, following multiple seasons in the NFL league office.